 Maniates and students at Yale-NUS College are also collaborating on two research projects.
 One documents expectations about social change among students of environmental studies.
 The other seeks to uncover formal and informal networks of scholarship and activism around 'sustainable consumption' in southeast Asia.
 Go here for more.

 Professor Maniates participates in, offers, or is developing several classes for Yale-NUS, including the following:

-...for you visit to my website.
-Please do not hesitate to contact me at the email address above if I may be any assistance.
+...for visiting.
+Do not hesitate to contact Professor Maniates at the email address above if he may be of any assistance.

 Last updated 23 October 2014